-Our orthodontist, Dr. Pat Cuozzo, offers a variety of orthodontic appliances that accompany traditional treatments to straighten the teeth or correct over- or under-bites.
+Dr. Pat Cuozzo, our skilled orthodontist, offers a variety of appliances that accompany orthodontic treatments to straighten the teeth or correct over- or under-bites.
 A number of these appliances are helpful in providing the most optimal results, and some of them can be used by themselves to address a number of orthodontic issues.
 Contact Cuozzo Orthodontic Specialists for more information.

 Retainers can be fixed or removable and are placed after braces have been removed.
 They serve a vital purpose in keeping the new position of the teeth secure.
 The length of time retainers are needed to be worn typically depends on each individual case.

 Rubber bands, or elastics, work with traditional orthodontic treatments such as braces.
 They can sometimes be vital to ensure the optimal success of your treatment, adding pressure to the jaws and teeth in order to align the bite.